nazhot/Yu-Gi-Oh_DeckBuilding_Game/README.md

 ## Overview
 A tool for adding another layer on top of the Yu-Gi-Oh card game!
 2 players can go back and forth, getting random cards to compile their decks, with some interaction between opponents.
 This tool is meant to keep Yu-Gi-Oh fun by: taking a step back from the competitive side, generating decks more akin to playground-style duels, and turning deck building into an interactive game.
 ## Current Version
+v0.0.3
+- Added ability to host multiple games at once
+  - Home screen is now the option to make or join a game
+- Program resets all values/data when new game is created, which was the issue with v0.0.2
+- Users can now put in a name to be displayed to them/their opponent

+## Previous Versions
 v0.0.2
 - Reroll functionality added (last card drawn, only)
 - Basic abilities have been added